CEA-LIST/AD-RobustnessEval/README.md

 Open another terminal and run `CUDA_VISIBLE_DEVICES="0" python benchmark_robustness.py --suite=xing_left_right --command straight --model_path ./frozen_graphs/frozen_graph.pb --logdir ./logdir/ ` .
 In the logdir directory you will see the video of our agent reacting to mishap.

-If you want to check that our agent drives correctly when correct command is provided, run  `CUDA_VISIBLE_DEVICES="0" python benchmark_robustness.py --suite=xing_left_right --command baseine --model_path ./frozen_graphs/frozen_graph.pb --logdir ./logdir/ `.
+If you want to check that our agent drives correctly when correct command is provided, run  `CUDA_VISIBLE_DEVICES="0" python benchmark_robustness.py --suite=xing_left_right --command baseline --model_path ./frozen_graphs/frozen_graph.pb --logdir ./logdir/ `.
 You can also replace the suite by the original carla benchmark suites.

 ## Results of our agent